Zenika/spring-workshop/Slides/03_maven.md

 - Structuring your application in modules and submodules promotes reuse and decoupling
 - Maven introduces the notion of modules and submodules (aka parent projects / child projects)
-- Parent projects are typically packaged as *pom* and mutualize dependency management and build configuration
+- Parent projects are packaged as *pom* and mutualize dependency management and build configuration information
-- Child projects are stored as subfolders of the parent project
+- Child projects may be stored as subfolders of the parent project

 ```